ThePrince949/financial-modeling-valuation-excel/README.md

 ## Purpose

 These models were created as personal finance and valuation practice projects to strengthen Excel, financial analysis, and modeling skills.
-They are included as part of my portfolio for entry-level analyst roles in finance, banking, pensions, risk, and business analytics.